ckingdon95/City-HEAT/README.md

 Intended for use with the MOEAFramework, Borg and pareto.py.
 Licensed under the GNU Lesser General Public License.

+This research project (or part of this research project) was conducted using computational resources (and/or scientific computing services) at the Maryland Advanced Research Computing Center ([MARCC](https://www.marcc.jhu.edu/)).
+The MARCC high-performance computing (HPC) environment utilizes the [SLURM](https://www.marcc.jhu.edu/getting-started/running-jobs/) queuing system for its parallel programming tasks.
+This code has _not_ been tested nor run on a personal machine.

 Contents:

 `Data`: Directory containing all of the data input needed in this paper, including district-level demographic and temperature deviation data, temperature projections from 2020 to 2039, temperature observations at BWI airport, and parameter values in each scenario for optimization and re-evaluation, respectively.